 What Happens Next?

 When the form has been processed by the CRO, a business name registration certificate will be issued.
-There are three main uses for the cert:
+There are two main uses for the cert:

 - Displayed in your place of business, it shows customers/clients and other callers who is behind your business.